Chihiro Nakajima

-Chihiro Nakajima (born 24 November 1994) is a Japanese karateka and kickboxer, and competes in the super featherweight division of Krush, where he is the Super Featherweight champion.
+Chihiro Nakajima (born 24 November 1994) is a Japanese karateka and kickboxer, and competes in the super featherweight division of Krush, where he is the former Super Featherweight champion.

 As of February 2022, Combat Press ranks him as the sixth best bantamweight kickboxer in the world.

 Kickboxing career

 Early career

-Nakajima made his professional debut against Manato Yasuda at K-1 Krush Fight 101 on May 18, 2019.
+Nakajima made his professional debut against Manato Yasuda at K-1 Krush Fight 101 on May 18,2019.
 He won the fight by second-round technical knockout.
-Nakajima next faced Junpei Sano at K-1 Krush Fight 104 on August 31, 2019.
+Nakajima next faced Junpei Sano at K-1 Krush Fight 104 on August 31,2019.
 He won the fight by a third-round knockout, stopping Sano with a spinning back kick.

-Nakajima faced Tomoya Yokoyama in his third professional appearance at Krush 111 on February 24, 2020.
+Nakajima faced Tomoya Yokoyama in his third professional appearance at Krush 111 on February 24,2020.
 He suffered the first loss of his professional career, as Yokoyama won the bout by unanimous decision.

 Nakajima faced Naoki Yamamoto at Krush 117 on September 26, 2020.
 He lost the fight by unanimous decision, with all three judges scoring the fight 28-26 for Yamamoto.

-Nakajima faced Kento Ito at Krush 125 on May 30, 2021.
+Nakajima faced Kento Ito at Krush 125 on May 30,2021.
 He won the fight by unanimous decision, with scores of 30–28, 30-27 and 30–26.
 Nakajima knocked Ito down with a left hook in the second round.